Hierarchical high-throughput screening of alkaline-stable lithium-ion conductors combining machine learning and first-principles calculations: Results

 \subsection{Final list of compounds as candidate SSE and MIEC materials}

 The final NASICON and garnet compounds that pass all the screening filters in Figure \ref{fig:screening_scheme} are further categorized into possible SSE or MIEC cathodes based on their Li-insertion redox potential.
 More specifically, we assume that a compound that is redox-active within the battery operation voltage window ($2.0-4.2$ V vs. Li/\ch{Li+}) can potentially exhibit a reasonable electronic conductivity via a polaron hopping mechanism \cite{Franchini2021_polaron_review, Lin2025_MIEC_NASICON} between the mixed valence states present.
+This assumption is based on recent theoretical works that demonstrated generally low polaron hopping barriers ($<$ 0.45 eV) in garnets and NASICONs with mixed valence transition metals \cite{Schwarz2024_garnet_polaron, Lin2025_MIEC_NASICON}.
 The effectiveness of substituting redox-active TMs to enhance electronic conductivity of an originally redox-inactive SSE has been previously experimentally validated.
 For instance, increases in electronic conductivity by 4 and 3 orders of magnitude were achieved for garnet-type \cite{Alexander2023_MIEC_garnet} and NASICON-type \cite{Scheiber2024_MIEC_LATP} Li-ion conductors, respectively.
 We estimate the redox activity by calculating the average Li intercalation voltages between the topotactically related compositions.
 Specifically, if there are any Li intercalation voltages that fall within the voltage range of $2.0-4.2$ V vs. Li/\ch{Li+}, the topotactically related compositions are grouped and categorized as a MIEC.
 Otherwise, the composition is considered to be redox-inactive and categorized as a SSE.
 In theory, the redox-active MIEC cathodes can provide extra Li storage capacity, though this is not our primary objective.